 Resveratrol reduces the risk of cancer in post-menopausal women

-In addition to internal factors; pollutants, unhealthy foods and UV rays are known to trigger the formation of free radicals in the body.
-Free radicals are harmful molecules that can cause potential damage to the body.
-The body needs antioxidant to neutralise free radicals, otherwise these free radicals trigger oxidative stress which causes damage to cells including DNA.
+In addition to biological factors; pollutants, unhealthy foods and UV rays are known to trigger the formation of free radicals in the body.
+Free radicals are harmful molecules that cause damage to cells and tissues our body.
+Our body needs antioxidant to neutralise free radicals, otherwise, these free radicals trigger oxidative stress which causes damage to cells including DNA.
 DNA damage can lead to the development of cancer.

 Studies showed that resveratrol reduces the risk of cancer in post-menopausal women.
 It is worth for menopausal and post-menopausal women to discuss with their doctor about taking a resveratrol supplement to reduce the risk of having cancer.
 The skin of red grapes contains about 50 to 100 microgram of resveratrol per gram.
 However, it is likely that menopausal and post-menopausal women need to eat more than 500g of red grapes a day to get an enough amount of resveratrol.

 Resveratrol Helps Prevent Collagen Degradation in Menopausal Skin

 Free radicals are known to cause damage to collagen, one of the main components which gives skin its strength and firmness.
 During and after menopause the body produces less collagen.
 The declining levels of collagen in the body trigger the appearance of wrinkles, lines and sagging skin.